-The EMBRACE HE team reviewed international empirical studies focusing on Higher Education Student (HES) mental health and wellbeing.
-The mental health and adjustment challenges facing HES have been referred to as “a significant mental health concern” (Chen et al., 2019, p.
-242), “the crisis in higher education” (Hubble & Bolton, 2020, p.3), and “trouble in paradise” (Blum, 2016, p.
-34).
+The EMBRACE HE team reviewed European and international empirical studies focusing on Higher Education Student (HES) mental health and wellbeing.
+The mental health and adjustment challenges facing HES have been referred to as “a mental health crisis” (Chen et al., 2019), “the crisis in higher education” (Hubble & Bolton, 2020), and “a crisis in paradise” (Blum, 2016).
 In turn, Higher Education Institutions (HEIs) are facing an unprecedented demand for counselling services and changes to the teaching-learning realm of academic life.

 International empirical researchers have stated that approximately one-third of college first-year students from eight countries (Australia, Belgium, Germany, Mexico, Northern Ireland, South Africa, Spain, and the United States) experience diagnosable levels of anxiety, mood, and substance abuse problems (Auerbach et al., 2018).
 In a narrative review article focusing on the impact of academic stress on HES’s mental health, academic performance, and wellbeing, Pascoe, Hetrick, and Parker (2020) reported the learning capacity, mental distress, sleep, and substance abuse of students from 72 countries were affected.
 HES are burdened with increased levels of stress, anxiety, and depression (Ballester, et al., 2020; Karyotaki et al., 2020).
 They often face difficulties in their attempts to cope, navigate, and embrace tertiary education responsibilities (Goodman, 2017; Xiao et al., 2017).
 The most frequent concerns that bring students to counselling centres include anxiety, depression, stress, trauma, interpersonal functioning/relationship problems, family issues, suicidal ideation and attempts, academic difficulties and pressure, sleep problems, social isolation, and adjustment to the new environment (LeViness et al., 2018; Pérez-Rojas et al., 2017).
 Other challenges include mood instability, eating/body image concerns, sexual concerns, self-esteem, attention/concentration difficulties, identity development, financial difficulties, career decisions, worries about future job security, test-taking anxiety, and family issues (Center for Collegiate Mental Health, 2020).